-Manager of data within a component GUI.
+Data model is a manager of data within a component GUI.
 It plays a role of interface for accessing the data: retrieval, removal, and modification.
 It also implements persistence of data: saving to external file(s) and reconstruction of internal data structure from the file(s).

 Data Model represents arbitrary internal data in a tree-like structure.
-It is done through $\mathtt{root}()$ method of CAM_DataModel class.
+It is done through root() method of CAM_DataModel class.
 It returns object of the highest level of component's data, usually this object represents the component itself.
 This objects (instance of Data Object class) has child objects, they also have child objects, and so forth.

-Data model class is usually redefined by a component (inherits $LightApp_DataModel$ or $SalomeApp_DataModel$ classes).
+Data model class is usually redefined by a component (inherits LightApp_DataModel or SalomeApp DataModel classes).